 In one month in Mexico, my Spanish went from basic conversation to almost bilingual.
 I had to start again this process when I arrived in Argentina because of the accent, but once more in a month, my Spanish was operational again.

 To learn Japanese, the challenge took a new dimension.
 But I was so happy after 4 months of studying in a language school in Tokyo to be able to travel the country and have a simple conversation with my neighbours at the izakayas (Japanese pubs) and thus better understand the culture of the country which appearances are often misleading.
 When alone abroad, total immersion puts you in survival mode.
 The need to communicate is strong, learning works a lot faster.

 Beyond these cultural learnings, solo travel is often an inner journey.
 By taking time with yourself, you can reflect on what is important and what direction to take in the future.
 Coming out of your comfort zone without the permanent judgment of those around you, you discover yourself much on and on on the personal development aspect, but to put it into simple words, solo travelling is the school of life and I got a 1000 times more out from it than 6 years of university.

-Solo slow travel is gradually becoming the only way for me to consider travels.
-To go further, I recommend my blog posts on the first weeks of my sabbatical in Japan and my 3-month experience in New Caledonia.
+Slow travel is gradually becoming the only way for me to travel.
+To go further, I recommend you read my blog posts on the first weeks of my sabbatical in Japan and my 3-month experience in New Caledonia.